top of page

 • 4 min read

 The good news?
-Most lower back pain that comes on during walking is a mechanical issue.
-That means it’s about how you move, rather than something mysterious or irreversible.
-Once you understand what’s really happening, you can take practical steps toward lasting relief.
+Most lower back pain that arises during walking is a mechanical issue.
+This means it relates to how you move, rather than something mysterious or irreversible.
+Once you understand the underlying causes, you can take practical steps toward lasting relief.

-Let’s unpack the most common reasons your lower back hurts when you walk — and, importantly, what you can do about it.
+Let’s explore why your lower back may hurt when you walk — and importantly, what you can do about it.

 The Relationship Between Your Hips, Spine, and Walking

-Walking might seem like a simple, automatic activity, but it actually requires a finely tuned balance between many parts of your body — especially your hips, pelvis, and spine.
+Walking seems like a simple, automatic activity.
+However, it requires a finely tuned balance between many parts of your body—especially your hips, pelvis, and spine.

-When everything is working well, your hips move freely, your spine stays stable but flexible, and your core muscles coordinate to support your posture and transfer energy efficiently.
+When everything functions well, your hips move freely, your spine remains stable yet flexible, and your core muscles support your posture and transfer energy efficiently.

-However, if something in this chain is restricted or imbalanced, your body starts to compensate.
-And it’s often your lower back that ends up taking the strain.
+But when something in this chain is restricted or imbalanced, your body starts to compensate.
+Frequently, it is your lower back that ends up taking the strain.

-This forces your lower back into an extended position (an exaggerated arch) every time you walk.
+This positioning forces your lower back into an extended (exaggerated arch) position every time you walk.
 Over time, this added tension and compression can cause pain or aching in your lower back.

 Other Causes of Lower Back Pain During Walking

-Beyond hip flexors and spinal stiffness, there are several other reasons you might feel discomfort in your lower back while walking.
+In addition to tight hip flexors and spinal stiffness, other reasons may contribute to discomfort in your lower back while walking.

-Your core muscles (especially the deep stabilisers) act like a natural brace for your spine.
-If these muscles aren’t doing their job properly, your lower back may be left vulnerable to excessive movement or strain during walking.
-This instability can build up over time, leading to soreness or even sharp pain.
+Your core muscles (especially the deep stabilizers) act like a natural brace for your spine.
+When these muscles fail to perform their role correctly, your lower back may become vulnerable to excessive movement or strain during walking.
+This instability can build over time, leading to soreness or sharp pain.

-Conditions like spinal stenosis (narrowing of the spinal canal) or sciatica (pressure on the sciatic nerve) can cause discomfort not just in your back, but also radiating symptoms into your hips, buttocks, or legs.
+Occasionally, lower back pain that worsens while walking can relate to nerve issues.
+Conditions like spinal stenosis (narrowing of the spinal canal) or sciatica (pressure on the sciatic nerve) can lead to discomfort not just in your back, but also radiating symptoms into your hips, buttocks, or legs.

-A telltale sign of nerve irritation is if your pain eases when you sit or bend forward slightly, as this position can reduce nerve pressure.
+A telltale sign of nerve irritation is if your pain eases when you sit or bend forward slightly.
+This position can reduce nerve pressure.

-Every person’s body is different, and while the patterns described above are common, your specific cause will depend on your unique movement patterns and history.
+Every person's body is different.
+While the patterns described above are common, your specific cause may depend on your movement patterns and history.

-At The Back Specialists, we use detailed movement assessments to figure out exactly what’s happening in your body.
-We look at:
+At The Back Specialists, we conduct detailed movement assessments to identify what’s happening in your body.
+We evaluate:

 • Hip mobility and flexibility